ClusterCockpit/cc-backend/docs/adm-customization.md

 version in `./var/`.
 At startup `cc-backend` will check if `./var/imprint.tmpl` and/or `./var/privacy.tmpl` exist and use them instead of the built-in placeholders.
 You can use the placeholders in `web/templates` as a blueprint.

+# Replace login template
+To replace the default login layout and styling, you can place your version in `./var/`.
+At startup `cc-backend` will check if `./var/login.tmpl` exist and use it instead of the built-in placeholder.
+You can use the default temaplte `web/templates/login.tmpl` as a blueprint.

+# Replace logo
+To change the logo displayed in the navigation bar, you can provide the file `logo.png` in the folder `./var/img/`.
+On startup `cc-backend` will check if the folder exists and use the images provided there instead of the built-in images.
+You may also place additional images there you use in a custom login template.